EpicStuff/seafile-symlink/README.md

 * [What is the difference between a symbolic link and a hard link?](https://stackoverflow.com/questions/185899/what-is-the-difference-between-a-symbolic-link-and-a-hard-link)
 * [What is the difference between NTFS hard links and directory junctions?](https://superuser.com/questions/67870/what-is-the-difference-between-ntfs-hard-links-and-directory-junctions)

-This tool has only been tested on NTFS and FAT file systems.
+~~This tool has only been tested on NTFS and FAT file systems.~~ This tool has basically not been tested.

 This tool is meant primarily for syncing symlinks with relative targets within the same Seafile library.
 Support of symlinks with absolute paths